EBOOZ/HomeAssistant/floorplan/README.md

 # Floorplan
 This folder contains all materials to build up the 3D floorplan with the [picture elements](https://www.home-assistant.io/dashboards/picture-elements/) card as the foundation.
+Details about how the floorplan is built up in Home Assistant can be found in the [wiki](https://github.com/EBOOZ/HomeAssistant/wiki/3.-Floorplan).

 ## Tools
 I've used the following tools: